shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### Keywords pass, break, continue
 1. pass
 - In Python, the pass keyword is used to execute nothing
-- it means, when we dont want to execute code, the pass can be used to execute empty
+- it means, when we don't want to execute code, the pass can be used to execute empty
 ```python

 for i in range(5):